 What is Telehealth?

-The patients’ journey is unlikely to change these services need to integrate seamlessly into a familiar payer or provider framework in terms of access, reimbursement, etc. to drive the utilization.
+The patients’ journey is unlikely to change.
+These services need to integrate seamlessly into a familiar payer or provider framework in terms of access, reimbursement, etc., to drive the utilization.
 Patients strive to balance the cost and quality of care actively, and as the acceptance of telehealth increases among patients, the market would witness high growth in terms of value.

 What has Fueled the Growth?

 High-speed broadband, better smartphone qualities, high standard of imaging, growing inclusion of artificial intelligence (AI), and others have a decent chance of promoting the telehealth market ahead.
 These features have cleared a path to make the process more patient-centric, based on a model that understands the urgency.
 At the same time, the process is quite time-saving.
-Patients, instead of visiting a doctor and waiting in a queue, can consult their doctor over the phone or via their computer.
+Instead of visiting a doctor and waiting in a queue, patients can consult their doctor over the phone or via their computer.
 If it is urgent, then a call can initiate instant conversation and provide better assistance.
 Such a method finds huge traction in dealing with inmates and treating defense personnel on the battlefield.
 In several cases, it is cost-saving as well.
 Transferring inmates for checkups could incur a high cost, which could be avoided.

-On the other hand, keeping a tab on a patient’s performance can be an effective measure to understand how far medications have worked or whether a change in the chart would be sufficient to influence the better rate of cure.
+On the other hand, keeping a tab on a patient’s performance can be an effective measure to understand how far medications have worked or whether a change in the chart would be sufficient to influence the better cure rate.
 The process is getting ample traction from various manufacturers as they have started developing smart wearables that would keep physicians in the loop round-the-clock.
 AliveCor’s KardiaBand can process electrocardiograms in less than 30 seconds for Apple Watch wearers and then keep the doctor posted about recent developments.

 What Does Telehealth Contribute to Healthcare?

 - In April 2019, the Medical University of South Carolina received a federal grant of USD 3.6 million to create a nationwide database of pediatric telehealth research.
-Also in April 2019, the Arizona government passed a law extending telehealth insurance to all medical specialties.
+Also, in April 2019, the Arizona government passed a law extending telehealth insurance to all medical specialties.